build3r/TodayILearned/stoic_lessons/lessons_2021.md

 176. Aug 21: Feeling bad for something which happens in future is totally voluntary.
 Best case scenario time was wasted in needless fear, worst case scenario extra time was wasted being miserable.
 177. Aug 22: Don't spend more time on lesser things, if you do then you are stealing time from the important things as your time is finite.
 178. Aug 23: When you want to persuade someone don't moralize appeal to their self-interest.
 “Appeal to People’s Self-Interest Never to Their Mercy or Gratitude.”
+179. Aug 24: Take wisdom from where ever you can get, even from people who you don't agree with.
+What matter is if that wisdom can make you life better.
+180. Aug 25: Use the path created by people before you as your guide rather than the only path.
+If you find a better alternative use it.
+You don't have to to follow people who stopped learning some 2000 years ago.